 Read More: 17 Day Diet Meal Plan To Reset Your Metabolism

 Being underweight is more than a physical concern.
 If not properly treated, it can lead to severe health issues.
 Some of these risks are:

-One of the major risks is nutritional deficiencies as the body lacks the energy needed.
+One of the major risks is nutritional deficiency as the body lacks the energy needed.
 The body depends on food for energy.
-When your body is denied nourishment, it lacks the necessary nutrients which cause severe effects on the body.
+When your body is denied nourishment, it lacks the necessary nutrients which cause severe side effects on the body.
 For instance, lack of nutrients such as calcium causes the bones to grow weak and brittle.